cleo/connector-batchapi/README.md

       override: local/root/run/
   actions:
     connectTest:
-      alias: connectTest
+      action: connectTest
       commands:
       - GET -DEL *
       - LCOPY -REC %inbox% %inbox%/in
     other:
-      alias: other
+      action: other
       commands:
       - # other commands here
 ```

-In the embedded `actions` object, each action is represented as a sub-object whose attribute name is the same as the action's `alias` (if the attribute name and `alias` disagree, the `alias` is used).
+In the embedded `actions` object, each action is represented as a sub-object whose attribute name is the same as the action's `action` name (if the attribute name and `action` name disagree, the `action` name is used).
 A `list` operation for any object will render any linked actions as an embedded `actions` property as illustrated above.

-On update, actions in the request are matched up against existing actions on the object by `alias`:
+On update, actions in the request are matched up against existing actions on the object by `action` name:

 * any request actions not appearing in the existing object are added
-* any request actions matching `alias` with existing actions are updated
+* any request actions matching `action` name with existing actions are updated
-* any existing actions with no matching `alias` in the request are left unchanged
+* any existing actions with no matching `action` name in the request are left unchanged

-In order to delete an existing action, create an action with the matching `alias` in the request, adding the property `operation: delete`:
+In order to delete an existing action, create an action with the matching `action` name in the request, adding the property `operation: delete`:

 ```
 - username: testUser